 Mercury was used in the production of felt, which at that time, was used to make hats.

-People working in the hat making industry were exposed to mercury on a daily basis.
+People working in the hat-making industry were exposed on a daily basis.
 Many of them developed early dementia, and thus the saying, “mad as a hatter” was born.

-I had a client that had been suffering with thyroid disease for over 25 years.
+I had a client that had been suffering from thyroid disease for over 25 years.

 With all of that mercury it may not matter how healthy her diet and lifestyle was, her thyroid and parotid gland could continue getting damaged with each bite of food.

-It’s going to quite a long time to heal her condition.
-Maybe 4-7 years or longer.
-Depending on whether her kidneys and adrenals were damaged by that mouthful of mercury as well.
-Which is a good possibility.
+It’s going to take a long time to heal her condition.
+Maybe 4-7 years, depending on whether her kidneys and adrenals were damaged by that mouthful of mercury as well.

 If you have a LOT of mercury amalgams and you are suffering from Thyroid disease, I would suggest getting them SAFELY removed.

-Because if you get that mercury removed by someone that is not qualified you could be exposed to toxic levels of mercury when they extract it.
+And, I say “safely” because if you get them removed by someone that is not qualified you could be exposed to toxic levels when they extract that damn metal.

-Do some research and make sure your dentist is using the best methods possible to safely extract mercury.
+Research to make sure your dentist is using the best methods possible for extraction.

-And, keep in mind that even if it is done safely, you could still be exposed to some mercury.
+And, keep in mind that even if it is done safely, you could still be exposed.
 So do not get ANY mercury removed if you are pregnant or nursing.
 That could be disastrous for the health of the baby and lead to birth defects.

 I had about ten mercury fillings in my mouth by the time I was 20 years old.
 I still have four left.

-My thyroid is normal today – even with the four remaining mercury fillings.
-But, I believe the excess amount of mercury that I originally had in my mouth was one of the contributing factors to my thyroid disease.
+My thyroid is normal today – even with the four remaining fillings.
+But, I believe the excess amount that I originally had in my mouth was one of the contributing factors to my thyroid disease.

 I will eventually get the remaining mercury removed.
 Recovery and healing is a process that happens one step at a time.

-In the meantime I’ll continue eating well and using foods that help bind with mercury and naturally excrete it from the body.
+In the meantime, I’ll continue eating well and using foods that bind with mercury and naturally excrete it from the body.
 That includes garlic, cilantro, and sea vegetables.

-Put these foods into your diet as often as possible.
+Put those healing foods into your diet as often as possible.